joalliswellchin/multi-victory-prayer-bot/docs/flow_diagrams/1_general.md

 `Request` then import them over to `Answered`

 ## Delete
-Delete allows you to remove any erroneous request or prayers.
+Delete allows you to remove any erroneous request, prayers or answered prayers.
-This does NOT apply to answered.
+This does NOT apply to prayers in answered.
+As this will affect the holistic idea of answered prayers, prayers in answered prayers should not be deleted in any use case

 # APPENDIX